Modern Iran

 Susa once more became the glowing city - as described in the Bible - with monumental buildings furnished with "Marble pillars, couches of gold and silver, on a mosaic pavement of porphyry, marble, mother of pearl and precious stones".
 Thus restored, Susa lasted for another 1,700 years, and than sadly, was destroyed by the Mongol invaders in about 1200 A.D.
 It was never again rebuilt.

-By now, the Persians had acquired the greatest Empire yet known to man.
+The Persians had acquired the greatest Empire yet known to man.
 But fatigue is starting to settle in, the drain of constant war, and the consequent palace intrigues, have left Persia very fragile.
 By now the Empire extends north to southern Europe, and here many battles are fought to secure and expand their territory.
 And it is here, that they encounter the Macedonian king, Alexander.

 Here is how Herodotus describes some of the participants in the great battles, he tells us: The Eastern Ethiopians (Dravidians), for two nations of this name served in the army - were marshaled with the Indians.
 They differed in nothing from the other Ethiopians, save in their language, and the character of their hair.
 For the Eastern Ethiopians have straight hair, while they of Libya are more woolly-haired than any other people in the world.

 Ethiopians - Greek word meaning: "burnt face" their term for all Blacks, usually denoting Blacks not of Egypt.
-The Greeks were too awed by Egyptians to use that term for them.

 Libyans - Greek term usually denoting all of Africa except Egypt.